Epictetus is developing a patent pending Safety Operating System for smart cameras.

 Epictetus operates as a logic layer applied to existing camera input.

-It does not depend on proprietary hardware.
-The system is designed to integrate with standard camera infrastructure and elevate it from passive recording to structured safety evaluation.
+The system is designed to integrate with standard camera infrastructure and elevate it from passive recording to proactive safety.